Survey-Buddy/surveybuddy-frontend/README.md

 - Over 150 commits were made across the frontend and backend repositories, reflecting consistent and focused development efforts.
 - Commits were made on nearly every day of the project, with only two days without commits, highlighting sustained progress and commitment.
-- Each commit represented a specific task or feature, ensuring clarity and traceability.
+- Each commit represented a specific task, update, fix or feature, ensuring clarity and traceability.

 #### **2. Structured Branching and Merging**

 - Feature branches were created for new functionality, and all changes were merged into the main branch upon completion and testing.
-- A clear branching strategy was used to separate work on features, fixes, and enhancements, ensuring the stability of the main branch.
+- A clear branching strategy was used to separate work on features, fixes, and testing ensuring the stability of the main branch.
 - Merges were performed regularly to keep the main branch up to date and to prevent conflicts.

 #### **3. Use of Pull Requests**